 The course completion evidence can be in any approved format - video, presentation, traditional write-up, website, audio file - the list is almost endless.
 It is likely to be an ongoing process which follows the entire programme.
 Please note if you wish to use some or all of the CPML for part of a qualification with a Higher Education provider, you will need to ensure that it takes account of their submission guidelines.
-However, for COBIS the submission will include these items:
+However, for assessment by your facilitator and moderation by COBIS, the submission will include these items:

-- A leadership portfolio a learning log/journal/blog that charts your leadership journey from the very beginning of the programme through the face-to-face sessions and the experience of carrying out the Leadership Challenge to your final thoughts and reflections.
+- 1. A learning log a learning log/journal/blog that charts your leadership journey from the very beginning of the programme through the face-to-face sessions and the experience of carrying out the Leadership Challenge to your final thoughts and reflections.
 Your Facilitator will be able to give you guidance here.
-The focus is on your thoughts, reflections, frustrations, expectations and changing ideas. - 2.
-An action plan from the early stages of the Leadership Challenge and a later copy including any changes or appropriate reflections. - 3.
+The focus is on your thoughts, reflections, frustrations, expectations and changing ideas.
+You do not need to submit the journal in full, as this is your own personal reflections, but should include excerpts within your Leadership Challenge write-up to evidence your reflection and development. - 2.
+An action plan from the early stages of the Leadership Challenge and a later copy including any changes or appropriate reflections.
+This will be included with your Leadership Challenge - 3.
 Your Leadership Challenge (please see the notes above; your Facilitator will be able to give you further guidance) - 4.
 The end of course completion form(s) signed by your Facilitator and Headteacher.